sagar-vartak/SplitMate/GOOGLE_OAUTH_SETUP.md

 2. **Create a Project** (if you don't have one)
    - Click the project dropdown at the top
    - Click **"New Project"**
-   - Enter a name (e.g., "Splitwise Clone")
+   - Enter a name (e.g., "SplitMate")
    - Click **"Create"**

 3. **Enable Google+ API**